sonatype/helm3-charts/charts/nexus-iq/README.md

 ## Installing the License

 The license file can be installed via the UI when IQ server is running, or it can be done as a part of the deploy.
+You have two options for providing the license during deployment:

+1. Set `iq.license.secret` with a base-64 encoded license file (with no line breaks)
+2. Use an existing Kubernetes secret by setting `iq.license.existingSecret` with the name of your secret (the secret must contain a key named 'license_lic')

-If you leave the `licenseFile` field empty/commented, IQ Server will start and prompt you to manually install the license when you first enter the GUI.
+If you leave both `iq.license.secret` and `iq.license.existingSecret` empty, IQ Server will start and prompt you to manually install the license when you first enter the GUI.

+Note: The `configYaml.licenseFile` field should be set to `/etc/nexus-iq-license/license_lic` to use the license mounted from the secret.

 ## Specifying custom Java keystore/truststore